seedofjoy/arq/docs/index.rst

 Job Results
 ...........

-You can access job information, status and job results using the :class:`arq.jobs.Job` instance returned from :func:`arq.connections.ArqRedis.enqueue_job`.
+You can access job information, status and job results using the :class:`darq.jobs.Job` instance returned from :func:`darq.connections.ArqRedis.enqueue_job`.

 .. literalinclude:: examples/job_results.py

 Retrying jobs and cancellation ..............................

-As described above, when an arq work shuts down any going jobs are cancelled immediately (via vanilla ``task.cancel()``, so a ``CancelledError`` will be raised).
+As described above, when an darq work shuts down any going jobs are cancelled immediately (via vanilla ``task.cancel()``, so a ``CancelledError`` will be raised).
 You can see this by running a slow job (eg. add ``await asyncio.sleep(5)``) and hitting ``Ctrl+C`` once it's started.